afcomesana/NETremor-Dashboard/readme.md

 ### Why this is valuable

-Because samples are fixed-width and timestamps are reconstructable, the system can jump to the relevant region without scanning the whole file line by line.
-That is exactly the kind of access pattern you want when rendering a chart over a selected time interval.
+Because samples are fixed-width and timestamps are reconstructable, the system can jump to the relevant region without scanning the whole file line by line (a nice access pattern you want when rendering a chart over a selected time interval).

 ### `n_samples` support